 Software Center Not Loading

 Sometimes the Ubuntu Software Center fails to load.
 If you see a message such as “Unable to download from … ” then it usually means that it cannot read the local cache because it doesn’t exist.
 To resolve this, you need to open the Terminal and enter:

 sudo apt update && sudo apt -y upgrade

 If the above doesn’t work, then you may need to reinstall Gnome-Software.

 sudo apt autoremove gnome-software && sudo apt install gnome-software

 You can also try the following:

-This should pull down the latest version of Ubuntu which should fix the issue.
-For example, there was a bug within the initial release of 16.04 that caused the Software Center to fail when loading.
+This should pull down the latest version of Ubuntu, which should fix the issue.

-Now the cache will be completely clear allowing you to enter:
+Now the cache will be completely clear.
+Next, enter the command: